-\begin{rem} The symmetry of the diagram seems to be lost after removing the differentials of algebra element 1, since differentials of algebra element $\rho_{23} \sigma_{123}$ are between $\underline{\mathbf{x_{2k} b}}$ and $\underline{\mathbf{x_{k+1} y_{k+1}}}$.
-This phenomenon is caused because we set the map $F$ to ``collapse'' bottom right corner of the original type-$DD$ structure.
-If we set $F$ to collapse top left corner of the original diagram, then the resulting complex will look like~\ref{fig:simplified02}. \end{rem}
+\begin{rem} The symmetry of Figure~\ref{fig:26differential} seems to be lost after removing the differentials of the algebra element 1 since the differentials of algebra element $\rho_{23} \sigma_{123}$ are between $\underline{\mathbf{x_{2k} b}}$ and $\underline{\mathbf{x_{k+1} y_{k+1}}}$.
+This phenomenon is caused because we set the map $F$ such that the bottom right corner of the original type-$DD$ structure ``collapses.''
+If we set $F$ to collapse the top left corner of the original diagram, then the resulting complex will look like Figure~\ref{fig:simplified02}. \end{rem}